Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Exposure.md

 ![](Images/Override-Exposure3.png)

-- **Mask Weighted**: The Camera applies a weight to every pixel in the buffer and then uses them to measure the exposure.
-The weighting is specified by the texture provided in the **Weight Texture Mask** field.
-Note that if no texture is provided, then this metering mode is equivalent to Average.
+- **Mask Weighted**: The Camera applies a weight to every pixel in the buffer then uses the weights to measure the exposure.
+To specify the weighting, this technique uses the Texture set in the **Weight Texture Mask** field.
+Note that, if you do not provide a Texture, this metering mode is equivalent to **Average**.

 Next, set the **Limit Min** and **Limit Max** to define the minimum and maximum exposure values respectively.
 Move between light and dark areas of your Scene and alter each property until you find the perfect values for your Scene.